 No matter what type of home you live in, you must abide by your HOA’s rules.
 Breaking them can result in unpleasant consequences, like a fine or ban on using some of the community’s amenities.

-Condos tend to have the most constraints, from pet and rental guidelines to limitations on the remodeling you’re allowed to do.
-Fees for condos are typically higher because they take care of maintenance on your home’s exterior, as well as the larger building or residential complex.
+Fees for condos also are typically higher because the HOA takes care of maintenance for your home’s exterior, as well as the larger building or residential complex.
 Condos also tend to offer a variety of amenities that hike up fees.

 With townhouses and single-family homes, you can expect to pay lower HOA fees because you’re in charge of maintaining your home’s exterior and the surrounding property — but this also depends on what services are provided by the HOA.